New-Christian-Bible-Study/swedenborg-collateral-literature/docs/setup/github-desktop-setup.md

 1. Select "Clone a repository from the Internet..."

-1. "On the Clone a repository" select the URL tab at the top of the page and enter `https://github.com/New-Christian-Bible-Study/swedenborg-concordance.git`.
+1. "On the Clone a repository" select the URL tab at the top of the page and enter `https://github.com/New-Christian-Bible-Study/swedenborg-collateral-literature.git`.

 1. Verify that the local path is suitable.

 1. Select the Clone button to place the repository under `Documents/GitHub` folder.

-You should now be able to open the concordance repository by selecting "Open in Visual Studio Code" as shown below.
+You should now be able to open the collateral-literature repository by selecting "Open in Visual Studio Code" as shown below.

 ![](../images/github-desktop.png)